RISHABH1270/Kubernetes_Cheatsheet/README.md

 ## 📦📦📦 Kubernetes ReplicaSet

-ReplicationController are legacy one and with ReplicaSet you can target the existing pods with labels and selectors.
+ReplicationController are legacy one and ReplicaSet are new by this you can target and manage the existing pods with labels and selectors.
+The ReplicaController or ReplicaSet ensures that the desired number of Pods are always running at any given time.
+It continuously monitors the health of each Pod and handles incoming requests by using load balancing logic to route them to healthy Pods ensures high availability.

 Manages multiple replicas of an NGINX pod:
 ```yaml
 apiVersion: apps/v1